A Hecke algebra isomorphism over close local fields: Notation and preliminaries

-To move to the general case, we recall that any connected reductive group is an inner form of a quasi-split group, and the isomorphism classes of inner twists of $G_q$ is parametrized by the cohomology set $H^1(\Gal(\Fu/F), G_q^{ad}(\Fu)$.
-With $G_q\rightarrow G_q'$ as above, it is shown in Lemma 5.1 of \cite{Gan18} that as pointed sets if the fields $F$ and $F'$ are suitably close using the work of Kottwitz (\cite{Kot16}).
+We recall that any connected reductive group is an inner form of a quasi-split group, and the isomorphism classes of inner twists of a quasi-split group $G$ over $F$ is parametrized by the cohomology set $H^1(\Aut(\Fu/F), G_{\ad}(\Fu))$.
+With data $(G,T, B)$ corresponding to $(G', T', B')$ as above, it is shown in \cite[Lemma 5.1]{Gan18} that as pointed sets if the fields $F$ and $F'$ are $m$-close using the work of Kottwitz (\cite{Kot16}).
 Using the ideas of Debacker-Reeder \cite{DR} it is further possible to refine the above and obtain an isomorphism at the level of cocycles.
-All the above yields data $(G, S, A)$ where $G$ is a connected reductive group over $F$ that is an inner form of $G_q$, a maximal $\Fu$-split $F$-torus $S$ that contains a maximal $F$-split torus $A$ of $G$, and similarly $(G',S',A')$ over $F'$, together with a $\Gal(\Fu/F)$-equivariant simplicial isomorphism $\cA_{m,*}: \cA(S,\Fu) \rightarrow \cA(S',\Fu')$.
-Let $\tilde\cF_*$ be a facet in $\cA(S,\Fu)$ and let $\tilde\cF'_* = \cA_{m,*}(\tilde\cF_*)$.
+This allows us to construct ``compatible" Frobenius morphisms $\sigma^*$ and $\sigma'^*$ over $F$ and $F'$ respectively and yields data $(G^*, S^*, A^*)$ where $G^* = G_\bF^{\sigma^*}$ is a connected reductive group over $F$ that is an inner form of $G$, a maximal $\Fu$-split $F$-torus $S^*$ that contains a maximal $F$-split torus $A^*$ of $G^*$, and similarly $(G'^*,S'^*,A'^*)$ over $F'$, together with a $\sigma^*$-equivariant simplicial isomorphism $\cA_{m}^*: \cA(S^*,\Fu) \rightarrow \cA(S'^*,\Fu')$.
+Let us explain the construction of $\sigma^*$ in more detail.